 But my daughter tried hard, and seemed to be catching on to her schoolwork.
 She was making friends in class, and had a birthday coming up.
 Christmas was coming, too, along with a break from school.
 We were looking ahead, with excitement and anticipation.
 Life was so normal, if not mundane.

 I wept as we celebrated my daughter’s seventh birthday the following day.
-While CNN news played on mute in the corner of the nail salon we sat in, the stark difference in these two realities physically pained me.
+While CNN played on mute in the corner of the nail salon we sat in, the stark difference in these two realities physically pained me.
 The birthday party and the devastating loss of lives barely started.
 Joy and anguish.
 Life and death.
-I thanked God that my daughter couldn’t read yet and would never understand the words that crossed the screen.
-I wavered between feeling gratitude for the opportunity to celebrate another birthday with my daughter and necessity to bear witness to the grief of other mamas, not too unlike myself.
+I breathed relief that my daughter couldn’t read yet and would never understand the words that crossed the screen.
+I wavered between feeling gratitude for the opportunity to celebrate another birthday with my daughter and necessity to bear witness to the grief of other mamas, surely not too unlike myself.

 My world, and the worlds of mamas all over the country, changed that day.
 The tragedy in Newtown forever altered the way I see parenting.
 Not one day since has been mundane in our family.
 Each day is tinged with both gratitude for its existence, and fear of its ending.
 Life will never be “normal” again, nor should it.
-More importantly though, I know with everything in me, that I can never fathom the depth of the agony experienced by the mamas who lost their sweet babies.
+More importantly though, I know with everything in me, that I can never fathom the depth of the agony experienced by the mamas who lost their precious babies.
 I can never fathom the ways that that community has forever changed, after being thrust into the international spotlight for a most unwanted reason.

 Five years have passed since that day.
-Five long years that twenty families in Newtown have lived without the children they bore and raised.
+Five long years that twenty families in Connecticut have lived without the children they bore and raised.
 I write today so that you know I think of you and pray for you often.
-From one mother to another: I think of you and pray for you every time my daughter achieves a milestone.
+From one mother to another: I pray for you every time my daughter achieves a milestone.
 Every time I see qualities that you described of your children in mine.
 I know that you should have sent a child to middle school this year.
 I prayed for you as I sent mine.
 Today, I write so that you know your children are not forgotten.